data-wa-gov-au/Hodor/README.md

 ```
 virtualenv venv
-source venv/bin/activate
+. venv/bin/activate
-pip install -r requirements.txt
+pip install --editable .
 ```

 **Note:** On first run Hodor will open your browser and prompt you to authorise him to access Google Maps Engine on your behalf.
-When the ***The authentication flow has completed.*** message shows you can close the tab and return to your terminal.
+When the ***The authentication flow has completed*** message shows you can close the tab and return to your terminal.

 ## OAuth2
 In order to use Hodor you need to setup a ***Native Application*** OAuth client in the [Google Developers Console](https://cloud.google.com/console) and create an ```oauth.json``` file in the same directory as Hodor with your clientId and secret.